 - Fast speeds

 - A little more expensive than some rivals

 CyberGhost, based in Romania, is another provider with a strong focus on privacy.
-It keeps no traffic or connection logs and secures your data with 256-bit AES encryption over the OpenVPN protocol.
+It keeps no traffic or connection logs and secures your data with 256-bit AES encryption over the OpenVPN protocol (though WireGuard support is included too).
 This is in conjunction with SHA256 authentication and perfect forward secrecy.
 A kill switch is available on all platforms and there’s built-in protection against DNS, WebRTC, and IPv6 leaks.
 You can also set up automatic wifi protection on familiar networks.

-Apps are available for MacOS, Windows, iOS, and Android, and the VPN can be configured with Linux and some routers.
+Apps are available for macOS, Linux, Windows, iOS, and Android, and the VPN can be configured with some routers.
 CyberGhost has a generous connection limit of up to seven devices at a time.
 It provides support via live chat 24/7.

 - Privacy-focused VPN

 PRIVATE STREAMING:CyberGhost’s beginner-friendly apps and excellent streaming abilities make it a great choice for those looking for a secure, private connection for streaming and other activities.
 Includes a 45-day money-back guarantee.